Fracta-Axis/AxiswebLite/SPECIFICATION.md

 ## 12. License

-This specification is released under the **MIT License**, consistent with the FractalyxwebLite repository.
+This specification is released under the **APACHE-2.0 License**, consistent with the FractalyxwebLite repository.

 ---